Best Skydivers in the World: 7 Incredible Skydiving Records | Skydive Key West Skip to Content

 Location: Greensburg, Indiana

 Jay Stokes, a former Army Green Beret, decided to celebrate his 50th birthday by jumping out of an airplane 640 times!
-That’s a skydive almost every two minutes!!
+That’s one skydive almost every two minutes!!
 How did he do it?
 Well, there were dozens of volunteers helping to pack his 23 parachutes and four pilots flying three airplanes at the Greensburg Municipal Airport.
 The jumps were performed at around 2,100 feet in altitude; he would spiral his parachute down to land quicker; and he undid the straps on one parachute to put another one on while running to an already-ready airplane!
 Makes us tired just thinking about it!
 A truly amazing feat, indeed.
-Go Jay Stokes!
+Go Jay!

 3. First Human to Break the Sound Barrier in Freefall